Documentation of Acceptance Testing (Part- II):

 - Access account after canceling de-activation.

-Test 5: If verifications are required for an Email address or Phone numbers, then, verify if a User is able to:
+Test 5: If verifications are required for an Email address or Phone number, then, verify if a user is able to:

-- Update Email address to the other valid one.
+- Update the Email address to the other valid one.

 - Verify” updated Email address.

 - Verify if an updated and “verified” Email address is considered further – Send some emails from the application and check for its arrival to the updated Email address.
 The old one should not receive Emails.

 - Verify added phone number through SMS.

 - Verify that the added and “verified” phone number is reflected in the account.